The results of the study clearly show that the majority of UK companies in the ecommerce sector are not ready for Google’s switch.

 "A good search performance is vital for eCommerce companies, so it's quite surprising to see how poor the Core Web Vitals scores are in this sector," said Ryte Co-Founder and Chief Evangelist Marcus Tandler.
 "There are a lot of quick wins that can be achieved, but it's key that companies act quickly to be well prepared for Google's new push towards a better user experience" Tandler added.

 To get a complete picture of the data and results, download the full “Website User Experience: The UK Ecommerce Sector is Unprepared for Google’s Core Web Vitals” industry study here.

-Some of the world’s most renowned companies, like Daimler, Allianz, and Sixt, trust in the Ryte technology to reach their website’s full potential.
+Some of the world’s most renowned companies including Daimler, Allianz, and Sixt trust Ryte technology to help reach their website’s full potential.
 For more information, visit ryte.com.

 Brand & Communication Lead